Capital Traction Company: Expansion

-In 1906 Capital Traction built the Decatur Street Car barn and extended the 14th Street line north to reach it.
+In 1906, Capital Traction built the Decatur Street Car Barn and extended the 14th Street line north to reach it.
 Further expansion came with Congressional approval on May 23, 1908.
-First, three new connections were built to serve the new Union Station east of downtown.
-Connections were made from New Jersey Avenue, F Street NE and from the spur to the B&O station.
+First, three new connections were built to serve Washington Union Station east of downtown.
+Connections were made from New Jersey Avenue, F Street NE, and from the spur to the B&O station.
 Second, a new crosstown line was laid down on Florida Avenue to Gallaudet University and south along Eighth Street where it connected to the Pennsylvania Avenue line and the Navy Yard.
 Trains began serving Union Station on June 24, 1908, and the other lines were completed soon thereafter.
 During this time the 14th street line was expanded north to Colorado Avenue where it connected with the Baltimore and Washington Transit Company's Kennedy Avenue line.

 In 1910, Capital Traction began construction on a power house in Georgetown to power its streetcars.
 The facility opened on the waterfront in 1912.

 In 1916 Capital Traction took ownership of the Washington and Maryland and its 2.591 mi of track.

-Streetcars were unionized in 1916 when local 689 of the Amalgamated Association of Street, Electric Railway and Motor Coach Employees of America won recognition after a three-day strike.
+Streetcars were unionized in 1916 when Local 689 of the Amalgamated Association of Street, Electric Railway and Motor Coach Employees of America won recognition after a three-day strike.

+As the Key Bridge was under construction in the early 1920s, Capital Traction sought to expand its operations across the Potomac River to Virginia.
+The company struck a deal with the Washington & Old Dominion Railroad, which had operated from Virginia to a terminal next to Capital Traction's Georgetown car barn: the W&OD did not seek rights to operate on the new bridge, and in exchange, Capital Traction built a new terminal for the Virginia railroad next to its Rosslyn loop.
+The D.C. company began operations on the new bridge in 1923.

 The end of the line

 The North American Company, a transit and utilities holding company, began to acquire stock in Washington Railway in 1922, gaining a controlling interest by 1928.
 By December 31, 1933, it owned 50.016% of the voting stock.

 North American tried to purchase Capital Traction as well, but Capital Traction always remained widely owned by the residents of Washington, without a principal stock holder.
 North American never owned more than 2.5% of Capital Traction stock.

 The Great Depression hurt transit companies' revenue.
-On December 1, 1933 Washington Railway, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company.
+On December 1, 1933, Washington Railway, Capital Traction, and Washington Rapid Transit, a bus company, merged to form the Capital Transit Company.
 Washington Railway continued as a holding company, owning 50% of Capital Transit and 100% of PEPCO, but Capital Traction was dissolved.
 For the first time, street railways in Washington were under the management of one company.

 Today, parts of the former lines are run by various Metrobus Routes.